-- Specified two executors
+- Specifies two executors

 I created the template using LibreOffice, which therefore works perfectly.
-I tested it in Google Docs and Office 365, which unfortuately both broke the formatting and nice template features.
-So you can use those apps if you just want the text, but you’ll save a little time if you use LibreOffice instead, which will highlight the fields to change, handle pagination and per-page signatures, and not require you to tweak the layout.
+I tested it in Google Docs and Office 365, which unfortunately both broke the formatting and nice template features.
+So you can use those apps if you just want the text, but you’ll save a little time if you use LibreOffice instead, which will highlight the fields to change, handle pagination, and per-page signatures, and not require you to tweak the layout.

-That said, the core content of this document is less than two pages, so if you can’t or won’t install the Open Source LibreOffice app then manual editing should be quick on the other apps if you know what you’re doing.
+That said, the core content of this document is less than two pages, so if you can’t or won’t install the Open Source LibreOffice app, then manual editing should be quick on the other apps, if you know what you’re doing.

 How to make the will legally enforceable

-- UK law is antiquated so making the will enforcable and keeping it that way is burdensome.
+- UK law is antiquated, so making the will enforcable, and keeping it that way, is burdensome

-- Your two witnesses must be physically present at the same time in the same room
+- Your two witnesses must be physically present, at the same time in the same room

-- The witnesses must watch you sign in real time, and watch each other
+- The witnesses must watch you sign in real time, and watch each other sign also

 - You must all sign all pages

 - The original paper document must be kept safely – copies are generally not legally acceptable